NSAPH-Data-Processing/climate_types_raster2polygon/README.md

 **zcta**

 * In theory, zctas change every 10 years and there are currently three editions: zcta500, zcta510 and zcta520
 * In practice, there are yearly zcta shp file realeases.
-Even for the same editions, there might be small differences between the releases.
+For the same editions there might be small differences between the releases.

 **zipcode**